TirthrajSG/round-random-fraction/README.md

 ### 1. Simulation

-The `main.py` script uses a Monte Carlo method to estimate the probability.
-It repeatedly performs the following steps:
+The `main.py` repeatedly performs the following steps:
 1. Generates a pair of random numbers (X, Y) from a uniform distribution between 0 and 1.
 2. For each pair, it calculates the fraction `Y/X`.
-3. The fraction is rounded to the nearest integer.
+3. The fraction is rounded/floored to the nearest integer.
-4. It checks if the rounded result is an even number.
+4. It checks if the rounded/floored result is an even number.
 5. The final probability is approximated by the ratio of the number of "even" outcomes to the total number of trials.

 ### 2. Analytical Solution